ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 * How to build a query by using the AdWords Query Language (AWQL)
 * How to access report data by using a query

-# Google AdWords API reports
+## Google AdWords API reports

 Google AdWords API reports are simply reports that focus on one particular kind of data.
 For instance, the “keywords performance report” allows to query data related to keywords.
-In general, you can combine 3 types of fields to make a report:
+In general, you can combine 3 types of fields to make query:

-* *Attribute fields*: this is data related to settings or other fixed data, such an Ad group’s status, bidding strategy, etc.
+* *Attribute fields*: this is data related to settings or other fixed data, such an ad group’s status, bidding strategy, etc.
 * *Segment fields*: here you can find dimensions that will allow you to further segment your data.
 For example, you can segment data by date, conversion type or device.
 * *Metric fields*: these are quantitative indicators such as conversions, average cpc, conversion rate, etc.